forgerock-training-courses

 • Authenticate an OAuth2 client using mTLS

-• Examine certificate-bound proof-of-possession (PoP) when mTLS is configured
+• Examine certificate-bound PoP when mTLS is configured

 • Obtain a certificate-bound access token